 We engage in strategic relationships with sports leagues to improve our brand and awareness, acquire users, improve user retention and create differentiated experiences for our users.
-In September 2019, we entered into a multi-year relationship with NFL Properties LLC and NFL Enterprises LLC in which our companies agreed to collaborate on a variety of content and product offerings on the DraftKings DFS app, as well as integrations across NFL media properties.
+In September 2019, we entered into a multi-year relationship with the NFL in which our companies agreed to collaborate on a variety of content and product offerings on the DraftKings DFS app, as well as integrations across NFL media properties.
 The NFL relationship does not include any promotional rights for sports betting.
-In July 2019, we entered into a multi-year relationship with PGA Tour, Inc and PGATOUR.COM,LLC.
+In July 2019, we entered into a multi-year relationship with the PGA Tour.
 As part of the new relationship, DraftKings' daily fantasy golf users will have the ability to receive real-time video highlights for players in their respective lineups.
-Other elements of this relationship will create expanded DFS-specific content offerings and brand integration into both the PGA TOUR and DraftKings' platforms.
-Lastly, the PGA TOUR, Inc. and DraftKings will collaborate on a variety of real-time product enhancements via the PGA Tour's proprietary data feed.
-In August 2020, we expanded our partnership with Major League Baseball to remain the official and exclusive daily fantasy sports partner of the league.
-The extension includes an expanded partnership providing for an increase in DraftKings' content rights, product integration, prizing and continued use of MLB images and video within DraftKings' DFS games.
+Other elements of this relationship will create expanded DFS-specific content offerings and brand integration into both the PGA Tour and DraftKings' platforms.
+Lastly, the PGA Tour and DraftKings will collaborate on a variety of real-time product enhancements via the PGA Tour's proprietary data feed.